bpFarrell/bpfarrell.github.io/_posts/2019-08-18-Metroid_Visors.markdown

 Keep in mind when you pass something from the vertex to the fragment shader, it tri-linearly interpolates every varying value, for every rendered pixel.
 This allows a smooth transition of color, and even uvs to stretch over the surface!

-Now we need to introduce the blue into the midtones.
+To polish this off, we need to introduce the blue into the midtones.
 There are a few ways to approach this, you could mathematically define the color curve, but that can be difficult to match, and can take a decent amount of time.
 I choose to do a Lookup Texture, or LUT.
 A LUT is a means to use a value to drive where the shader is looking into a texture.
 After a short time in Photoshop, I made a gradient that I will use for the LUT

 ![Xray LUT](/Assets/xray_LUT.png)

 <i>Note the texture I actually saved out, and am using is 256x2 pixels I scaled it up to be more visible.</i>

-I made a really simple screen space/image effect shader that looks into the screen texture, and uses the red channel `col.r` of it to look into the U axis of our lut.
+I made, and [applied to the camera](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnRenderImage.html), a simple screen space/image effect shader that looks into the screen texture, and uses the red channel `col.r` of it to look into the U axis of our lut.
 Keep in mind I could use and color channel since the image is grayscale, it will yield the same results.

 {% highlight c++ %}
 Properties